bagwanmisbah/SPPU-COMP-PICT-Practicals/4thSEM/MPL/Readme.md

         msg1 db "Program to accept 5 numbers and print them!",0xA ;
         len1 equ $-msg1 ; length of msg1
-here ; indicates beginning of comment to be ignored by compiler bss section:
+here ; indicates beginning of comment to be ignored by compiler

+bss section:

      section.bss
 in this section we declare variables whose value can change from time to time

 example:

     section .bss
         num resb 16 ; array to store the user input

-above, num is an array ,resb refers to reserving bytes(8 bits) of 16 units each if this was resw we would be telling compiler to reserve 2 bytes(1 word)(16 bits) this is equivalent to int arr[16]  //in my opinion – text section:
+above, num is an array ,resb refers to reserving bytes(8 bits) of 16 units each

+if this was resw we would be telling compiler to reserve 2 bytes(1 word)(16 bits)

+this is equivalent to int arr[16]  //in my opinion ;) –

+text section:

-The text section is used for keeping the actual code.
-This section must begin with the declaration global _start, which tells the kernel where the program execution begins.
+The text section is used for keeping the actual code. must begin with the declaration global _start, which tells the kernel where the program execution begins.

     section.text
 	global _start
         _start:
 Comments:
 one line comments must precede with ;

 ex:

     add eax, ebx     ; adds ebx to eax

 ASSEMBLY LANGUAGE STATEMENTS:

 •	Executable instructions or instructions, tell the processor what to do.
 Each instruction consists of an operation code (opcode).
 Each executable instruction generates one machine language instruction.

 •	Assembler directives or pseudo-ops, and tell the assembler about the various aspects of the assembly process.
 These are non-executable and do not generate machine language instructions.